Scottish COVID-19 Inquiry Newsletter: Issue 3 (Winter 2022-23)

 Let's Be Heard Pilot

-The Inquiry’s listening project, Let's Be Heard: Sharing Scotland's COVID Experience, is about to enter the second part of its two-phased pilot approach before launching to the public later in the Spring.
+The Inquiry’s public participation project, Let's Be Heard: Sharing Scotland's COVID Experience, is about to enter the second part of its two-phased pilot approach before launching to the public later in the Spring.

 The project will encourage people across Scotland to share their personal experiences of the devolved strategic response to the COVID-19 pandemic.
 The name was suggested by a participant in the first pilot phase of the project.